 - Start a conversation.
 During your discussion, share experiences.

 - Use #DenimDay to share on social media.

 DENIM DAY HISTORY

-An Italian Parliament in 1999 overturned a 1992 rape conviction based on the victim’s clothing.
-According to the decision, the woman was wearing tight jeans, and therefore must have given consent.
+In 199, an Italian Parliament overturned a 1992 rape conviction based on the victim’s clothing.
+According to the decision, the woman was wearing tight jeans and therefore must have given consent.
 This decision led to protests in Italy where women wore jeans showing support for the victim.

 Since then, Peace Over Violence has sponsored Denim Day to raise awareness and eliminate sexual violence around the world.

 A. Nearly everyone wears denim these days.
 Whether in the form of jeans, jackets or skirts, it’s a popular fabric.
 However, the first denim was created by accident in 17th century France.
 The sturdy fabric was created by weavers in Nimes and at the time, textiles were named for the place that first made them.
 In this case, the fabric was called “serge de Nimes” and was later shortened to denim.

 A. Yes.
 Denim comes in various colors, durability, and weights.